-Usually are incorporated into the frame of the chair as part of the design.
-Cross-brace folding chairs often have footrests which swivel, flip up, and/or can be removed.
+Footrests that are usually are incorporated into the frame of the wheelchair as part of the design.
+Wheelchair footrests vary and may swivel, flip up, and/or can be removed.

 Wheelchair Seating System

-Sold separately from the wheelchairs themselves, as seating must be chosen on an individual basis.
-It is important when selecting a wheelchair or a seating system to ensure that the two components are compatible.
+Wheelchair seating is sold separately from the wheelchairs themselves, as seating must be chosen on an individual basis.

-Wheelchair UpholsteryMust withstand daily use in all kinds of weather.
-Consequently, manufacturers provide a variety of options to users, ranging from cloth to new synthetic fabrics to leather.
-Many manufacturers also offer a selection of upholstery colors, ranging from black to neon, to allow for individual selection and differing tastes among consumers.
+Ranges from cloth to new synthetic fabrics to leather.
+Many wheelchair manufacturers also offer a selection of upholstery colors to allow for individual selection among consumers.

 Wrist Disarticulation Prosthesis (WDP)

-A prosthesis utilized for acquired amputations or congenital absences of the hand or forearm through the wrist joint.
+A prosthesis used for amputations or congenital absences of the hand or forearm through the wrist joint.

 Wrist Orthosis (WO)

-A orthosis utilized for the treatment of disorders only involving the wrist.
+A orthosis used to treat disorders only involving the wrist.

 Wrist/Hand Orthosis (WHO)

-A orthosis utilized for the treatment of disorders of the wrist, hand, and/or fingers below the elbow joint.
+A orthosis used to treat disorders of the wrist, hand, and/or fingers below the elbow joint.